wyne-ybanez/wyne-ybanez/README.md

 - CSS3
 - Bootstrap
 - JavaScript
-- TailWind CSS
+- Jquery
 - Jasmine Testing
-- Sass
+- REST API

 Languages I will be learning for Back-End:

 - Python
 - Django
 - Flask
+- SQL

+I would like to learn in future:

-- mySQL
+- SASS
+- Front End JS framework like React.js or Vue.js

 I am currently building projects to improve my skills.
 These milestone projects will be placed in my personal website.
 Any honourable project mentions will also be added there.